-The student petitioning for the appeal will be notified of the decision of the Vice President for Student Affairs, or designee, within a reasonable period of time.
+The student petitioning for a second-level appeal will be notified of the decision of the Vice President for Student Affairs, or designee, within a reasonable period of time.
 The second level appeal is the final step in the West Chester University process.